 - Voucher schools are not required to employ special education teachers or therapists, and have no obligation to meet a student’s specific needs.

 For these reasons and more, the special needs voucher program is an empty promise for students with disabilities in our state.
-This major policy change, so wrong for Wisconsin, does not belong in the state budget.
-We need a statewide debate, including parents and special education experts, and a public hearing in the legislature before an education committee.
+Special needs vouchers are wrong for Wisconsin and must be stopped.

-In addition, we see an opportunity to offer public school choice to all students in Wisconsin.
-We want to improve the public school open enrollment system so that students with disabilities have equal choice between public schools as do students without disabilities.
-Right now, students with disabilities are denied choice between public schools at a higher rate (approaching 40% denials of open-enrollment applications) than students without disabilities (28% denials).
+We see a better way for Wisconsin, an opportunity to offer fair choice between public school districts, where IDEA rights are preserved.
+We want to improve the public school open enrollment system so that students with disabilities have equal opportunity to access open enrollment as do students without disabilities.
+Students with disabilities are denied open enrollment between public schools at a higher rate (42% denials of open-enrollment applications) than students without disabilities (31% denials).
 The time to address that inequity is now!